 Theatre and interpretation faculty and staff believe that participation in theatre, dance and interpretation productions is an important component of your education.
 Our students have the ability to gain hands-on experience on-stage and backstage through several different paths.
 University Theatre produces or sponsors over 25 different productions and over 80 individual performances, annually.

 - University Theatre sponsors six mainstage productions annually.
 Each is directed and designed by faculty and staff.
 Advanced design/technical production students have opportunities to design scenery, costumes, and lights.

 - Students have the chance to direct and design productions, working closely with faculty on smaller-scale productions.
 Primary emphasis is placed on interaction between directors and actors, and the creative use of playing space.
-Past productions include: existing and new theatre and dance productions, Music Theatre productions, Trap Door Improv, diverse dance productions, Advanced Directing class projects, and much more.
+Past productions include: existing and new theatre productions, Music Theatre productions, Trap Door Improv, diverse dance productions, Advanced Directing class projects, and more.

 - : Students develop individual and group performances of literary works that were not originally written for the stage, including poetry, short stories, novels, journals, personal narratives, and essays.
 Presentations are made at various times throughout the year and at festivals throughout the country.

 - : This national honorary dramatics fraternity also is active in presenting a series of plays.